 The amount you earn will vary depending on a lot of different things including the type of content, the length, and the topic, but from what I understand there are many assignments that pay upwards of $20 a piece.

 Scripted states that you can expect payment for the content you create bimonthly, on the 15th and last day of each month.
 Payments will be made via Bill.com beginning in April 2013.
 The company has decided to move away from Paypal.
+There is also an option to receive a check payment.

 If you are asked to do edits, Scripted promises to pay within two days after the edits are completed and approved.
 If their clients rejects your edits, you will still be paid 50 percent so your work won’t have been for nothing.